pietrolesci/statistical-concepts-with-R/README.md

 # Thesis
-This repository includes the versions of the Thesis (work-in-progress) and the code to implement the models therein.
+This repository includes the file necessary to create the book "Statistical Concept with R".
+It is the result of an in-depth curricular course.

+Each chapter includes code and text.
+The root file is "index.Rmd".